Siege of Cawnpore: Recapture and retaliatory actions by the British

 Most of the prisoners were hanged within direct view of the well at the Bibighar and buried in shallow ditches by the roadside.
-Others were shot or bayonetted, while some were also tied across cannons that were then fired, an execution method initially used by the rebels, and the earlier Indian powers, such as the Marathas and the Mughals.
-It is unclear whether this method of execution was reserved for special prisoners, or whether it was merely done in the retributive spirit of the moment.
+Others were shot or bayonetted, whilst some were also tied across cannons that were then fired, an execution method initially used by the rebels and the earlier Indian powers, such as the Marathas and the Mughals.
+It is unclear whether this method of execution was reserved for special prisoners or whether it was merely done in the retributive spirit of the moment.
+Henry Fane, in a house at Mirzapore 200 miles downriver watched the bodies of dismembered rebels float down the river, execured at Cawnpore.
+He wondered if such violence would not spur the rebels - still encamped and not defeated at Cawnpore until November - to greater reprisals of their own.

-The massacre disgusted and embittered the British troops in India, with "Remember Cawnpore!" becoming a war cry for the British soldiers for the rest of the conflict.
+While the British had committed their own reprisals before Cawnpore, it changed their very character with "Remember Cawnpore!" becoming a war cry for the rest of the conflict.
 Acts of summary violence against towns and cities believed to harbour or support the rebellion also increased.
-In one of the villages, a detachment of Highlanders caught around 140 men, women and children.
+In one of the villages a detachment of Highlanders caught around 140 men, women and children.
 Ten men were hanged without any evidence or trial.
-Another sixty men were forced to build the gallows of wooden logs, while others were flogged and beaten.
+Another sixty men were forced to build the gallows of wooden logs, whilst others were flogged and beaten.
 In another village, when around 2,000 villagers came out in protest brandishing lathis, the Highlanders surrounded them and set the village on fire.
 Villagers trying to escape were summarily executed by the Highlanders.